Florida lawmakers move to make texting-while-driving illegal

-TALLAHASSEE, Florida Florida is one of just a few states without any type of ban on text messaging while driving, but that could soon change as lawmakers move to slam the brakes on distracted drivers in the fourth-most-populous state.
+TALLAHASSEE, Fla., March 8 Florida is one of just a few states without any type of ban on text messaging while driving, but that could soon change as lawmakers move to slam the brakes on distracted drivers in the fourth-most-populous state.

 "Texting while driving is an epidemic in Florida," Representative Doug Holder, the longtime sponsor of a bill to limit the practice and improve safety on Florida's roads and highways, said on Friday.